-For some perspective on how we have handled that dilemma, one more look at AA history will be helpful.
-Another thing Bill W. used to frequently write and speak about was what he called the "tenstrike" of AA--the wording of the Third and Eleventh Steps.
-The whole area of spirituality vs. religion was every bit as perplexing for them in those days as this unity issue has been for us.
-Bill liked to recount that the simple addition of the words "as we understood Him" after the word "God" laid to rest that controversy in one chop.
+For some perspective on how we handled that dilemma, one more look at AA history is helpful.
+Another thing Bill W. frequently wrote and spoke about was what he called the "tenstrike" of AA-the wording of the Third and Eleventh Steps.
+The whole area of spirituality versus religion was as perplexing for them as unity was for us.
+Bill liked to recount that the simple addition of the words "as we understood Him" after the word "God" killed that controversy in one chop.
 An issue that had the potential to divide and destroy AA was converted into the cornerstone of the program by that simple turn of phrase.

 As the founders of Narcotics Anonymous adapted our steps, they came up with a "tenstrike" of perhaps equal importance.
-Rather than converting the First Step in the most natural, logical way ("we admitted that we were powerless over drugs..."), they made a radical change in that step.
+Rather than converting the First Step in a natural, logical way ("we admitted that we were powerless over drugs..."), they made a radical change in that step.
 They wrote, "We admitted that we were powerless over our addiction..."
 Drugs are a varied group of substances, the use of any of which is but a symptom of our disease.
 When addicts gather and focus on drugs, they are usually focusing on their differences, because each of us used a different drug or combination of drugs.
 The one thing that we all share is the disease of addiction.
-It was a masterful stroke.
-With that single turn of phrase the foundation of the Narcotics Anonymous Fellowship was laid.
+With that single turn of a phrase, the foundation of the Narcotics Anonymous Fellowship was laid.

-Our First Step gives us one thing to focus on, so we can do that one thing supremely well.
-We carry the message to the addict who still suffers.
-As a bonus, this wording of Step One also takes the focus of our powerlessness off the symptom and places it on the disease itself.
-The phrase "powerless over a drug" does not go far enough for most of us in ongoing recovery--the desire to use has been removed--but "powerless over our addiction" is as relevant to the oldtimer as it is to the newcomer.
-Our addiction begins to resurface and cause problems in our thoughts and feelings whenever we become complacent in our program of recovery.
+Our First Step gives us one focus: our addiction.
+The wording of Step One also takes the focus of our powerlessness off the symptom and places it on the disease itself.
+The phrase "powerless over a drug" does not go far enough for most of us in recovery-the desire to use has been removed-but "powerless over our addiction" is as relevant to the oldtimer as it is to the newcomer.
+Our addiction begins to resurface and cause unmanageability in our thoughts and feelings whenever we become complacent in our program of recovery.
 This process has nothing to do with "drug of choice."
-We guard against the recurrence of our drug use by reapplying our spiritual principles before our disease takes us that far.
-So our First Step applies regardless of drug of choice, and regardless of length of clean time.
-With this "tenstrike" as its foundation, NA has begun to flourish as a major worldwide movement, clearly appropriate to contemporary addiction problems.
-And we've only just begun.
+We guard against the recurrence of our drug use by applying our spiritual principles, before a relapse.
+Our First Step applies regardless of drug of choice and length of clean time.
+With this "tenstrike" as its foundation, NA has begun to flourish as a major worldwide organization, clearly focusing on addiction.

-As any given NA community matures in its understanding of its own principles (particularly Step One), an interesting fact emerges.
-The AA perspective, with its alcohol oriented language, and the NA approach, with its clear need to shift the focus off the specific drug, don't mix very well.
+As any NA community matures in its understanding of its own principles (particularly Step One), an interesting fact emerges.
+The AA perspective, with its alcohol-oriented language, and the NA approach, with its clear need to shift the focus away from specific drugs, don't mix well.
 When we try to mix them, we find that we have the same problem as AA had with us all along!
-When our members identify as "addicts and alcoholics" or talk about "sobriety" and living "clean and sober" the clarity of the NA message is blurred.
-The implication in this language is that there are two diseases; that one drug is separate from the pack, so that a separate set of terms is needed when discussing it.
+When our members identify as "addicts and alcoholics" or talk about "sobriety" and living "clean and sober," the clarity of the NA message is blurred.
+The implication in this language is that there are two diseases, that one drug is separate from another, so a separate set of terms is needed when discussing addiction.
 At first glance this seems minor, but our experience clearly shows that the full impact of the NA message is crippled by this subtle semantic confusion.